nudicoinchain/nudicoin/doc/tor.md

 	./fsocietyd -proxy=127.0.0.1:9050

-## 2. Run a Fsociety Core hidden server
+## 2. Run a Nudi Core hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also